Mathis679/TechnicalTestBeeFirst/README.md

 [Kotlin DSL](https://docs.gradle.org/current/userguide/kotlin_dsl.html) + [Version Catalog .toml](https://docs.gradle.org/current/userguide/version_catalogs.html)

+### Security

+Obfuscation is performed by R8 and enabled for release build

+### Network

+To follow the subject constraint, no lib is used to perform API calls.
+I've created a tools class HttpRequester (data -> network -> tools) to allow developer perform HTTP call easily.
+This HttpRequester is scalable and generic to support different types of data, http method and response (actually, I've only implemented for JSON response and GET method that were necessary for this subject)

 ## UI

 I decided to do UI part with [Jetpack Compose](https://developer.android.com/jetpack/compose?hl=fr) because it offers powerful tools to implement beautiful UI with less and comprehensive code.